These no bake Quinoa Cookies with peanut butter and chocolate have me wondering what, exactly, makes something worthy of being deemed a “classic.”

 - 1/2 cup peanut butter (do not use the kind that must be refrigerated or the cookies won’t set properly)

-- 1/4 cup honey or pure maple syrup
+- 1/4 cup honey or pure maple syrup to make vegan

 - 2 tablespoons coconut oil